noredistribution/CVP-Scripts/cvp_ghc_alerter/README.md

 1\.
 Build the image from the Dockerfile

-`dockebuild -f Dockerfile -t ghcalerter:latest .`
+`docker build -f Dockerfile -t ghcalerter:latest .`

 2\.
 Run container with the webhook URL as an argument